 To some the Hei Tiki is the first man created by Tane.

-Tiki is said to have held a wealth of knowledge and a great teacher of all things and the wearer would posses similar qualities..
+Tiki is said to have held a wealth of knowledge and is a great teacher of all things, the wearer of a Hei Tiki is said to also posses similar qualities.

 It is also believed by some to be a good luck charm and is regarded as a fertility symbol.